mnylen/lzw/docs/Specification.md

 ### Decompression

-The LZW decompression algorithm can be described as pseudo code as follows:
+The LZW decompression algorithm can be described in pseudo code as follows:

     Read OLD_CODE
     output OLD_CODE